 Painting sub structure

 Any painting that is on a panel will be mounted in the below manner.
-This includes most of the paintings in the "new" portfolios (completed in 2020).
+This includes most of the paintings in the 'Graffiti-ish' gallery.

 Paintings on canvas are wrapped on a stretcher, then framed similarly to the below detail.

-Click on a painting in the Portfolio section to see the materials.
+Click on a painting in the galleries to see its materials.

 Detail of painting on panel, permanently mounted to wood cradle.

 The cradle lends stability and dimension to the painting.

 Sturdy hanging hardware is attached to the cradle, and the painting can be hung just like this if you like a clean, unmodified look.

 Once the painted panel is permanently mounted to the cradle, a frame is attached to the cradle.
 It is 2 1/4" deep hemlock, and is screwed into the cradle from the back.
 It can be removed if you decide to reframe, or refinish this frame at a later date.